D&D: Making a Campaign Your Players Will Never Forget

-Whether you’re in it for the long haul or just playing for a couple of weeks, here are a few tricks that will make your next campaign pop.
+Whether you’re in it for the long haul or just playing for a couple of weeks, here’s how to make your next campaign pop.

 But even if your players don’t have something as distinct as a cleric or paladin that come with a built-in “USE ME” sign on their backs, you can still work who the characters are into your campaign planning.
 If you know one of your fighters is a former member of a mercenary band, you have a go-to connection to use any time you need guards or minions or extra muscle around a character who might have cause to hire mercenaries.
 All you have to do is take a few notes and bring in little touches of who the characters are.